Grey Coverage in Englewood, CO: Root Touch-Ups vs Grey Blending

 Most grey coverage and blonding clients benefit from a gloss every 4–6 weeks to keep their color looking fresh between larger appointments.

-If you’re comparing options, including gloss and toner services, see our full guide to hair color services in Englewood.
+If you’re comparing options, including gloss and toner services, see our full guide to hair color services in Englewood, or explore balayage and dimensional color services in Englewood if you’re considering a lower-maintenance blending approach.

 What to Expect at Studio 303